yiisoft/yii2/docs/guide/concept-behaviors.md

 Behavior classes, like normal classes, support inheritance.
 Traits, on the other hand, can be considered as language-supported copy and paste.
 They do not support inheritance.

 Behaviors can be attached and detached to a component dynamically without requiring modification of the component class.
-To use a trait, you must modify the class using it.
+To use a trait, you must modify the code of the class using it.

 Behaviors are configurable while traits are not.